-- 1: When [TYPE] is set to [R], the category for this alert is set to B. - 2: This alert is output only when [TYPE] is set to [R]. - 3: This alert is output only when [TYPE] is set to [Non-IMO].
+^{1:} When [TYPE] is set to [R], the category for this alert is set to B.

 ALF format indications

 The following indications are shown by this equipment when ALF format is in use.
 These indications have no category, are not subject to responsibility transfer and are not output as ALF sentences.